laminas/laminas-pimple-config/README.md

 }
 ```

-Please note, that in the configuration you have to provide list of extension
+Please note that when configuring extensions, you must provide a _list_ of
-factories for a service, for example:
+extension factories for the service, and not a single extension factory name:

 ```php
 new Config([
     'dependencies' => [